 Fueling the future

-In 2017, this project's technologies were licensed by Renewable Oil Generated with Ultra-productive Energycane (ROGUE) with support from the Department of Energy.
-ROGUE is supported by a $10.6 million grant from the Office of Biological and Environmental Research in the Office of Science in the U.S. Department of Energy.
+The PETROSS project's technologies have been licensed by Renewable Oil Generated with Ultra-productive Energycane (ROGUE) with support from the Department of Energy with the support of a $10.6 million grant from the Office of Biological and Environmental Research in the Office of Science in the U.S. Department of Energy.
 The ROGUE project is led by the University of Illinois in partnership with Brookhaven National Laboratory, University of Florida, and Mississippi State University.

 Contact us for more information about PETROSS or ROGUE and how to partner with us to realize these technologies.